Question-Answer Sentence Graph for Joint Modeling Answer Selection

 \section{Introduction}

-Automated Question Answering (QA) research has received renewed attention thanks to the diffusion of Virtual Assistants.
+Automated Question Answering (QA) research has received renewed attention thanks to diffusion of Virtual Assistants.
 For example, Google Home, Siri, and Alexa provide general information inquiry services, while many others serve customer requests in very different application domains.
-Two main tasks have been widely studied: (i) Answer Sentence Selection (AS2), which, given a question and a set of answer-sentence candidates, consists of selecting sentences (e.g., retrieved by a search engine) that correctly answer the question; and (ii) machine reading (MR), e.g., \cite{Chen-Fisch-2017}, which, given a question and a reference text, involves finding an exact text span that answers the question.
-AS2 models can more efficiently target large text databases (as they originated from TREC-QA track \cite{voorhees99trec}) and there is evidence that they are currently used in personal assistants, e.g., Alexa \cite{DBLP:conf/sigir/MatsubaraVM20}.
+Two main tasks have been widely studied: (i) Answer Sentence Selection (AS2), which, given a question and set of answer-sentence candidates, consists of selecting sentences (e.g., retrieved by a search engine) that correctly answer the question; and (ii) machine reading (MR), e.g., \cite{Chen-Fisch-2017}, which, given a question and reference text, involves finding an exact text span that answers the question.

+AS2 models can more efficiently target large text databases (as they originated from the TREC-QA track \cite{voorhees99trec}) and there is evidence that they are currently used in personal assistants, e.g., Alexa \cite{DBLP:conf/sigir/MatsubaraVM20}.

-\citet{DBLP:conf/aaai/GargVM20} proposed the Transfer and Adapt (TANDA) approach, which obtained impressive improvement over the state of the art for AS2, measured on the two most used datasets, \mbox{WikiQA}~\cite{yang2015wikiqa} and TREC-QA~\cite{wang-etal-2007-jeopardy}.
+\citet{DBLP:conf/aaai/GargVM20} proposed the Transfer and Adapt (TANDA) approach, which obtained impressive improvement over SOTA for AS2, measured on two most used datasets, \mbox{WikiQA}~\cite{yang2015wikiqa} and TREC-QA~\cite{wang-etal-2007-jeopardy}.
 However, TANDA simply applies pointwise rerankers to individual question-answer pairs, e.g., binary classifiers, exploiting labeled out domain data (the ASNQ dataset proposed by the same authors).
-The approach above was significantly improved by the Answer Support-based Reranker (ASR/MASR) \cite{DBLP:conf/acl/ZhangVM20}, which jointly models answer candidates of each question.